Niagara (1953 film): Plot

-Ray and Polly Cutler, a couple on a delayed honeymoon, arrive at Niagara Falls.
-Ray goes to call his boss, Mr. Kettering, whom he expected to find waiting for him.
-However, it appears that Mr. Kettering and his wife have not arrived yet.
-Meanwhile, Polly finds their reserved cabin occupied by another couple, George and Rose Loomis.
-When Mr. Qua, the cabin owner, asks Rose to check out, Rose tells them that George is asleep and had been recently discharged from an Army mental hospital after his service in the Korean War and that she doesn't want to wake him, as he is not quite himself.
-The Cutlers politely accept another cabin without a view of the Falls, and the two couples become acquainted.
+Ray and Polly Cutler arrive at Niagara Falls for a long-delayed honeymoon.
+Their reserved cabin is occupied by another couple, George and Rose Loomis.
+When Mr. Qua, the cabin owner, asks Rose to check out, Rose tells them that George is asleep and had been recently discharged from an Army mental hospital after serving in the Korean War and is not quite himself.
+The Cutlers politely accept another cabin, and the two couples become acquainted.

-George and Rose have a troubled and volatile marriage.
+George and Rose have a troubled marriage.
 She is younger and seductively attractive.
 He is jealous, depressed and irritable.
-While touring the Falls the following day, Polly sees Rose passionately kissing another man, her lover Ted Patrick.
+While touring the Falls the following day, Polly sees Rose kissing her lover, Ted Patrick.

 That evening, Rose joins an impromptu outdoor party and requests that a record of her favorite song, "Kiss", be played.
 George storms out of their cabin and breaks the record, suspecting the song has a secret meaning for Rose.
-Seeing that George has cut his hand with the record, Polly visits his room to apply mercurochrome and bandages.
-George confides that he was a sheep rancher whose luck turned for the worse after he married Rose, whom he met when she was a barmaid.
+George has cut his hand with the record, so Polly visits his room to apply mercurochrome and bandages.
+George confides that his luck turned for the worse after he married Rose, whom he met when she was a barmaid.